640 South State StreetDover, Delaware 19901

 Although easier to perform than a blood test, a urine test for glucose is not as accurate as a blood test.
 Urine tests are usually used only when blood testing for glucose is difficult or impossible.

-If you are pregnant and are at risk of developing gestational diabetes, you may be screened frequently during and for about 12 weeks after your pregnancy.
+If you are pregnant and are at risk of developing gestational diabetes, you may be screened frequently during and after your pregnancy.

 A urine glucose test may be done along with more sensitive and accurate blood tests.
 A urine test alone is not typically used to diagnose diabetes.
 Other tests that are used to diagnose diabetes or monitor blood glucose include blood glucose testing and an A1C blood test.
 Also, because heart health is so closely tied to diabetes, regular checks of blood pressure, cholesterol, and triglycerides are important, too.

 Typically, urine glucose testing involves checking the color of a test strip to see if your glucose is too high.
-A strip color result might range from light green (low levels) to dark brown (high levels).
 Depending on the results, you may have potential blood sugar problems that need more testing or management.

 The test poses no known risks.